-Time Out New York said of Williams’s classic “One of the finest books about the elusive nature of the West ever written…It’s a graceful and brutal story of isolated men gone haywire.”
-The story of a Harvard drop out who seeks out the wonders of nature only to find himself in the backwater Kansas town of Butcher’s Crossing, in many ways it eclipses the later Western works of Cormac McCarthy.
+Time Out New York said of Williams’s classic: “One of the finest books about the elusive nature of the West ever written…It’s a graceful and brutal story of isolated men gone haywire.”
+The story of a Harvard dropout who seeks out the wonders of nature only to find himself in the backwater Kansas town of Butcher’s Crossing, eclipses in many ways the later Western works of Cormac McCarthy.
 For not only does it nail the rapacious greed of the buffalo hunters it describes, it reaches for more abstract and troubling themes that go to the very essence of man and his place in the world.
 A disturbing yet compelling read.

 5. Thomas Berger’s Little Big Man (1964)